Call us on 01922 234 400

 No trip to New York is complete without visiting iconic landmarks like the Statue of Liberty and Central Park, which are synonymous with the city and its skyline.
 But if you want to explore a different side of New York, why not look at some of its lesser-known treasures?
 Uncover the hidden gems that often go unnoticed beneath the towering skyscrapers, high-end restaurants, and bustling boutiques.
 These secret spots offer a unique and thrilling perspective on the city’s rich history and vibrant culture.
 Here are our top recommendations for hidden gems to add to your itinerary.

-1. Burnett fountain
+1. Burnett Fountain

 This hidden oasis is located in the conservatory garden near 104th Street and 5th Avenue.
 If you're looking for a picture-worthy view, the flowers are so beautiful in spring and summer and it's often not very crowded.
 The fountain features sculptures of Mary and Dickon, characters from Frances Hodgson Burnett's beloved children's novel, "The Secret Garden."
 Designed by artist Bessie Potter Vonnoh, the bronze figures capture a whimsical and nostalgic essence, appealing to both children and adults.
 Surrounded by vibrant flowers and lush greenery, this marks one of the few designated quiet zones in Central Park offering a peaceful retreat from the city.